-By 30th May 2012, Chris Hani District Municipality adopted a five [5] year Integrated Development Plan (IDP) for the municipality which has to be reviewed annually, and for 2013-2014 which was the 1st IDP Review it was adopted on the 29th May 2013.
-The IDP was developed in accordance with the requirements as set out in the Municipal Systems Act (32 of 2000) and the Local Government: Municipal Planning and Performance Management Regulations of 2001 and 2006.
+By the end of May 2022, Chris Hani District Municipality will adopt a five [5] year 2022-2027 Integrated Development Plan (IDP) for the municipality which is going to be reviewed annually up until May 2027.
+The IDP will be developed in accordance with the requirements as set out in the Municipal Systems Act (32 of 2000) as amended and the Local Government: Municipal Planning and Performance Management Regulations of 2001 and 2006.

-The CHDM 2012-2017 long term vision and mission for the 5 year IDP term is:
+The CHDM 2022-2027 long term vision and mission for the 5 year IDP will be adopted by the new Council after Local Government Elections of 2022: